metonymymachine/hackers_web3methods/README.md

-# Web3modal Implementation for Cyclops PFP
+# Web3modal Implementation for Hackers PFP

 ####  create ./src/.env and put the value PRIVATE_KEY in there